thoelkef/visualstudio-docs.de-de/mac/workloads.md

 ---
-title: "Visual Studio für Mac-Workloads"
+title: Visual Studio for Mac Workloads
 author: asb3993
 ms.author: amburns
 ms.date: 08/03/2017
 ms.topic: article
 ms.assetid: DDC39599-8C5D-4CB9-8DA5-229E085384CA
 ms.translationtype: HT
-ms.sourcegitcommit: e2b7ff9126e1cc38ac2e58d6be339b656a024e7f
+ms.sourcegitcommit: 17defdd0b96ec1c3273fc6b845af844b031a4a17
-ms.openlocfilehash: 281e1bba246a2c9663b0ec4a339144202d0eb8db
+ms.openlocfilehash: 8870c8fa0a521ed5ac6e31aa0465f1dbe8578f63
 ms.contentlocale: de-de
-ms.lasthandoff: 08/11/2017
+ms.lasthandoff: 08/23/2017

 ---

-# <a name="visual-studio-for-mac-workloads"></a>Visual Studio für Mac-Workloads
+# <a name="visual-studio-for-mac-workloads"></a>Visual Studio for Mac Workloads

-Visual Studio für Mac enthält für folgende Programme vorinstallierte Workloads:
+Visual Studio for Mac comes pre-installed with workloads for the following:

-* Plattformübergreifende mobile Apps mit .NET: Android, iOS, tvOS, watchOS
+* Cross-Platform Mobile apps with .NET: Android, iOS, tvOS, watchOS
-* Mac-Desktop-Apps
+* Mac desktop apps
-* .NET Core-Anwendungen
+* .NET Core applications
-* ASP.NET Core-Webanwendungen
+* ASP.NET Core Web applications
-* Plattformübergreifende Unity-Spiele
+* Cross-platform Unity games

 ## <a name="xamarin"></a>Xamarin

-Mit Xamarin können Sie plattformübergreifende mobilen Apps mit .NET für Android, iOS, tvOS, watchOS und Mac-Desktop-Apps erstellen.
+Xamarin allows you to create cross-platform Mobile apps with .NET for Android, iOS, tvOS, watchOS, and Mac desktop apps.

-Informationen zur Verwendung von Xamarin in Visual Studio für Mac finden Sie im [Xamarin-Entwicklercenter](https://developer.xamarin.com/), und sehen Sie sich das [praktische Lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Mobile/Getting-Started) zu mobilen Apps an.
+For information on using Xamarin in Visual Studio for Mac, refer to the [Xamarin Developer Center](https://developer.xamarin.com/) and check out the Mobile apps [hands-on lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Mobile/Getting-Started).

-## <a name="net-core-applications"></a>.NET Core-Anwendungen
+## <a name="net-core-applications"></a>.NET Core applications

-Weitere Informationen finden Sie zur Verwendung von .NET Core finden Sie in der [Dokumentation](https://docs.microsoft.com/en-us/dotnet/core/).
+For more information on using .NET Core, refer to the [documentation](https://docs.microsoft.com/en-us/dotnet/core/).

-## <a name="aspnet-core-web-applications"></a>ASP.NET Core-Webanwendungen
+## <a name="aspnet-core-web-applications"></a>ASP.NET Core Web Applications

-Informationen zum Einstieg in AST.NET Core in Visual Studio für Mac finden Sie im Handbuch zu den [ersten Schritten mit ASP.NET Core](~/asp-net-core.md), oder sehen Sie sich das [praktische Lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Web/Getting-Started) zu Web-Apps mit ASP.NET Core an.
+For information on getting started using ASP.NET Core in Visual Studio for Mac, refer to the [Getting Started with ASP.NET Core](~/asp-net-core.md) guide or check out the ASP.NET Core web apps [hands-on lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Web/Getting-Started).

-## <a name="cross-platform-unity-game-development"></a>Plattformübergreifende Spieleentwicklung mit Unity
+## <a name="cross-platform-unity-game-development"></a>Cross-platform Unity Game Development

-Um Spiele mit Unity zu erstellen, sehen Sie sich sie [Setupseite](~/setup-vsmac-tools-unity.md) und die [Anleitung zur Verwendung der Unity-Tools](~/using-vsmac-tools-unity.md) an, oder werfen Sie einen Blick auf das [praktische Lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Unity/Getting-Started) zu Unity.
+To start building games with Unity, see the [Setup page](~/setup-vsmac-tools-unity.md) and the [guide to using Unity Tools](~/using-vsmac-tools-unity.md), or check out the Unity [hands-on lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Unity/Getting-Started).